Rugido

-Rugido (Spanish for roar; born February 26, 1991) is a Mexican luchador enmascarado (or masked professional wrestler).
+Rugido (Spanish for roar; born February 26, 1991) is a Mexican professional wrestler.
 He works for Consejo Mundial de Lucha Libre (CMLL), where he is the one-half of current Mexican National Tag Team Champions alongside Magnus.
 He previously worked as Dizzy and La Parka Negra.
 His real name is not a matter of public record as is often the case with masked wrestlers in Mexico.

 Career

 On the September 15, 2021 episode of Informa, Rugido was introduced as part of the stable Los Depredadores.
 In May 2023, he entered the Mexican National Middleweight Championship Tournament, where he lost to Guerrero Maya Jr. in a tournament final.
 On July 9, Rugido and Magnus won the Mexican National Tag Team Championship.